bbranham4162/Tank_Game/README.md

 ???

-1.
+1. How can I get my tank to stop upon colliding with a wall???
+I tryed setting my velocityX to zero and it would set it to that but nothing else would change because the movement is auto set back whenever we press a key.

-3. Do we want our map boundaries to overlap i.e you move through one side and come out the other or for it to have hard boundaries?
+TODO TO FINISH BETA

-TODO TO FINISH ALPHA
+1. Action class finished for wall collision

-1. Create Walls in StartGameActions line 34 creates it 47 adds it to actor
+2. action class for bullettank Collision
-2.
+3.
 3. Create Walls for the tanks by creating Walls class in Cast and then creating new walls object in Program